Why choose our Tax Disputes and Investigations lawyers?

 - The Commissioners for HM Revenue and Customs v Desmond Higgins STC 2312.
 The team acted for Mr. Higgins at the First-tier Tribunal, Upper Tribunal and Court of Appeal, resulting in his succeeding in his claim for Principal Private Residence Relief.
 The decision clarifies that the relief is available for the period between exchange and completion.

-- The Commissioners for HM Revenue and Customs v Invamed Group Limited and Others (C-198/15).
+The Commissioners for HM Revenue and Customs v Invamed Group Limited and Others (C-198/15).
 Representative group litigation on behalf of a consortium of mobility scooter companies that is developing customs duty law in this area across the EU.
 The CJEU's decision in the group's favour was released in May 2016.
-The Court of Appeal hearing is listed for January 2020.
+The decision of the Court of Appeal in the group's favour was released in February 2020.

 Most of our matters are settled without recourse to the courts and remain confidential.
 Recent examples of such work, and current matters, include: